Iceman (Marvel Comics): Early life

 Robert Louis "Bobby" Drake was born in Floral Park, Long Island, New York, to William Robert Drake and Madeline Beatrice Bass-Drake.
 His parents are Irish Catholics.
 His mother was also stated to be Jewish.
 Bobby's powers first manifested when he was on a date with Judy Harmon, and a local bully by the name of Rocky Beasely tried to take Judy away for himself.
 Knowing Judy could not put up a good fight, Bobby pointed his hand at Beasely and encased him in a block of ice.
 Later, the local townspeople, having heard of the incident, came looking for him in the form of an angry mob.
 The local sheriff had no choice but to put Bobby in jail for his own "protection".
-While Bobby sat in his cell at the sheriff station, the outer wall was blown open, and a young man named Scott Summers walked in and offered to take Bobby with him.
-After Bobby turned him down, the two mutants got into a short battle, which was soon ended by the arrival of Professor Charles Xavier.
+While Bobby sat in his cell at the sheriff station, Scott Summers offered to take Bobby with him.
+After Bobby turned him down, the two got into a short battle, which was ended by the arrival of Professor Charles Xavier.

 Original X-Men

 After Xavier spoke with Bobby and his parents, Bobby's parents suggested that he go with Professor Xavier to his "school for gifted youngsters".
-Bobby took the suggestion and left with Professor Xavier and Cyclops to become the second member of the X-Men.
+Bobby took the suggestion and left with Xavier and Cyclops to become the second member of the X-Men.
 He is later joined by Henry "Hank" McCoy, Jean Grey, and Warren Worthington III as the founding members of the X-Men.
 Drake remains self-conscious regarding the fact that he is the youngest member of the group.
-Appearing in his original snow covered form, he first battles Magneto along with the rest of the team, and later the Brotherhood of Evil Mutants.
-Bobby Drake's first girlfriend is Zelda.
+Appearing in his original snow covered form, he first battles Magneto along with the rest of the team, and later the Brotherhood of Mutants.
 Not long after, he takes on a new ice-covered form.
-He then teams up with the Human Torch for the first time.
-The two would become close friends as time went on.
-With the X-Men, he visits the Savage Land and meets Ka-Zar for the first time.
-He then battles the Juggernaut, and is badly injured in his first battle against the Sentinels.
-He next battles Magneto by himself.
-Later, he visits Subterranea for the first time.
-Then, he and Beast battle the Maha Yogi.
 During his original stint with the X-Men, Drake pursues a relationship with Lorna Dane, although the relationship does not last.

 Iceman is among the original X-Men captured by Krakoa, leading to a new incarnation of X-Men of which he is not a member.
 With most of the original team, he quits the X-Men.